0x1eef/ryo.rb/README.md

 would be `Ryo.delete(obj, "foo")`.
 Ryo does this to avoid defining methods directly on "obj", in fact Ryo defines as few methods as it can on the objects it creates.
-The reason is to avoid conflict with properties the user of Ryo may want to define.
+The reason is to avoid conflict with properties a user of Ryo could assign.

 Ryo also provides the option to create objects who are instances of Object (the default), or BasicObject - but like JavaScript it allows